 A 2007 Wall Stree Journal article titled, “Amid Mold Suits, Experts Wear Two Hats,” had detailed how the American College of Occupational and Environmental Medicine’s mold policy paper written by non-physician authors who falsely claimed to prove that humans could not plausibly be exposed to enough mold toxins within a damp indoor environment to cause symptoms of ill health.

 The Wall Street Journal reported, “The paper has become a key defense tool wielded by builders, landlords and insurers in litigation.
 It has also been used to assuage fears of parents following discovery of mold in schools.
 One point that rarely emerges in these cases: The paper was written by people who regularly are paid experts for the defense side in mold litigation.

 These paid experts promote the legitimacy of the mold policy paper while billing as much as $700 per hour.
-The US Chamber of Commerce has promoted the document throughout industry by trumpeting it as scientific proof that serious mold induced illnesses are merely a result of “trial lawyers”, “media reports” and “Junk Science”.
+The US Chamber of Commerce has promoted the document throughout the industry by trumpeting it as scientific proof that serious mold-induced illnesses are merely a result of “trial lawyers”, “media reports” and “Junk Science”.

 Another medical association published a policy paper in 2006, the American Academy of Allergy, Asthma and Immunology (AAAAI).
 It was titled “The Medical Effects of Mold” and was simply a rehash of the ACOEM Mold Policy Paper.”

 The problem with this paper is that one of the paper’s authors, Jay Portnoy, chief of allergy, asthma, and immunology at the Children’s Mercy Hospital in Kansas City, Mo., had told the Wall Street Journal that he “felt that there was an agenda” and the effort “seemed very biased toward denying the possibility of there being harmful effects from mold on human health.”